Piercings – they do a body good…for the most part!

 Keep it Clean, But Don’t Over Do It

 It’s important to keep your piercing clean as it heals, but it’s also important not to go overboard.
 Using too many cleaning products or cleaning it too many times a day may causing your skin to become super irritated and encourage scarring and uneven healing.

 There No Time Limit on Closing Piercings

 If you have your heart set on closing a piercing, be prepared for the fact that it may take some time.
 For some people it takes a few hours to close a piercing regardless of how long they’ve had it.
 For others, it takes years to fully close a piercing.
-In general, microdermal piercings and ear piercings will be easier to close than more invasive piercings like belly button, lip, and eyebrow piercings.
+In general, microdermal piercings and ear piercings will be easier to close than more invasive piercings like belly button, lip, nose, and eyebrow piercings.

 To reduce scarring as your piercings close, apply regular treatments of Vitamin E oil.
 It will minimize the appearance of scarring and help make sure your skin heals as smoothly as possible.

 Should you have any questions about the piercing process, do not hesitate to contact us directly (416) 850-8227.